arcanecode/DataFabricator/Documentation/New-FabricatedCityStatePostalCodeRecord.md

 Property | Description
 | ----- | ------ |
-City                | A randomly selected city.
+City                | A randomly selected city
-State               | A randomly selected two character state code.
-StateName           | The full name of the state for the corresponding state code.
-PostalCode          | Randomly generated zip code.
-CityStPostalCode    | Full city, state abbreviation, and zip combined in a string, i.e. "Chelsea, AL 12345".
-CityStatePostalCode | City, full state name, and zip combined in a string, i.e. "Chelsea, Alabama 12345".
-CityCode            | The city which has been processed using the ConvertTo-CityCode cmdlet.
-Allows the city to be used as a unique key.
+State               | A randomly selected two character state code StateName           | The full name of the state for the corresponding state code PostalCode          | Randomly generated zip code CityStPostalCode    | Full city, state abbreviation, and zip combined in a string, i.e. "Chelsea, AL 12345" CityStatePostalCode | City, full state name, and zip combined in a string, i.e. "Chelsea, Alabama 12345" CityCode            | The city which has been processed using the ConvertTo-CityCode cmdlet.
+Allows the city to be used as a unique key

 ## NOTES